XRByte/XRPosh/README.md

 ```bash
 zsh install.sh
 ```
-Similarly, if you want to install in bash, run install..sh using
+Similarly, if you want to install in bash, run install.sh using
 ```bash
 bash install.sh
 ```